oracle-livelabs/analytics-ai/common-labs/data-prep/data-prep.md

 ### Objectives

 In this lab, you will:
-* Clean a messy dataset using Data Data capabilities
+* Clean a messy dataset using Data Prep capabilities
 * Create a multi-table dataset